Doctoral Program in

 • Description:

-• Description: It will consist of a seminar led by a prestigious researcher on the sections of a research project and the analysis of the evaluation protocols of national and regional agencies.
+• Description: This seminar will be led by a prestigious researcher on the sections of a research project and the analysis of the evaluation protocols of national and regional agencies.

 • Goals